 When renovating or remodeling your home, you don’t start on a clean slate as you would if you were building your home from scratch.
 Your living space plan has to take shape within an existing structure with predefined doors, windows, columns, partitions, etc. All of these factors significantly affect how you think about your available space.

 Next, think about your plumbing and sewerage system.
-For kitchens, basements, bathrooms, and other rooms with a water supply and drainage system, it is best to place them next to existing plumbing and sewerage lines to avoid extra costs.
-Working with a handyman in DC is best if you are renovating your home.
+For kitchens, basements, bathrooms, and other rooms with a water supply and drainage system, placing them next to existing plumbing and sewerage lines is best to avoid extra costs.
+Working with a handyman in DC is best for renovating your home.
 This way, you can discuss the possibilities of working around these systems and get professional advice on what to do and how to implement an open floor plan properly.

 Does high visibility work for you?